 Azzurra started her training in ballet and contemporary in Florence, before moving to the UK to continue her training at London Contemporary Dance School (LCDS) from 2003 to 2006.
 In 2006-07 she was part of EDge Dance Company, whilst there she already started working professionally as a freelance artist which carried on after.
 During that time Azzurra worked with Rosemary Lee, Jonathan Lunn, Freddie Opoku-Addaie, ENO, ROH.
 In 2008 she joined Henri Oguike Dance Company and later in 2009 she moved to Phoenix Dance Theatre where she danced until June 2013.
 During her time there she danced with many choreographers, including Lost Dog, Douglas Thorpe, Aletta Collins, Richard Alston and many others and she has continued pursuing her choreographic interests.
 Since leaving Phoenix Dance Theatre Azzurra has worked both in the UK and in Belgium with choreographers like Akram Khan, Kim Brandstrup, James Cousins, Jorge Crecis and Vincent Dance Theatre amongst others.

 In 2012 she graduated with Distinction in an MA in Contemporary Dance from LCDS and she was nominated for Outstanding Female Performer (Contemporary) at the 2012 Critics’ Circle Awards.

-Azzurra has also recently been awarded the Leadership Mentoring Scheme by Dance UK.
+Azzurra was also awarded a Leadership Mentoring Scheme by Dance UK in 2015.